h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 # Data Processing Technical Details
 [The dataset H<sup>2</sup>TC](https://lipengroboticsx.github.io/) contains multi-modal cross-device raw data streams.
 To make the dataset easier to use, we have developed the [processor source code](https://github.com/lipengroboticsx/H2TC_code/tree/main/src) and provided the [data processing document](https://github.com/lipengroboticsx/H2TC_code/tree/main#data-processing) to help readers get aligned and common-format data.
-[tbd: polishing]Considering readers may want to design their customized processing, we introduce the processing technical details in this document to auxiliarly explain the [source code](https://github.com/lipengroboticsx/H2TC_code/tree/main/src).
-For a more thorough explanation of the raw/processed files mentioned on this page, see [/doc/data_file_explanation.md]().
+[tbd: polishing]Considering readers may want to know the processing technical details, we introduce them in this document to auxiliarly explain the [source code](https://github.com/lipengroboticsx/H2TC_code/tree/main/src).
+For a more thorough explanation of the raw/processed files mentioned on this page, see [/doc/data_file_explanation.md](https://github.com/lipengroboticsx/H2TC_code/tree/main/doc/data_file_explanation.md).

 Here is an overview of this document: